 \subsection{Coarse Reconstruction Stage}

-The coarse reconstruction stage targets the elimination of the heuristic-compensable distortion component $\mathbf{s}_n$ in \eqref{eq:signal_reconstruction}.
-It consists of two key operations: phase compensation and amplitude reconstruction.
+The coarse reconstruction stage consists of two key operations: phase compensation and amplitude reconstruction.

-Based on Remark 1, phase compensation is applied to each received APTBM block to correct the PA-induced phase shift preliminarily.
-Prior to transmission, the AM-PM characteristics of the PA are measured offline or obtained from the manufacturer's datasheets, and the resulting phase shift $\phi_{\mathrm{a}}(\cdot)$ is stored in a lookup table as a function of the PA input power.
-During reception, the compensation angle is retrieved from this table using the average PA input power.
-After applying this compensation, the phase vector of the $n$-th block becomes
+Guided by Remark~\ref{remark1}, phase compensation is applied to each received APTBM block to preliminarily correct the PA-induced phase shift.
+Prior to transmission, the AM-PM characteristics of the PA are either measured offline or extracted from the manufacturer's datasheets.
+The resulting phase shift $\phi_{\mathrm{a}}(\cdot)$ is then stored in a lookup table (LUT) as a function of the PA input power.
+During reception, the compensation angle is retrieved from this LUT using the average PA input power as the index to correct the phase of each block.
+After applying this compensation, the phase vector for the $n$-th block is updated as

-Although this compensation relies on a statistical average and may not match the phase shift of every symbol perfectly, it effectively mitigates the dominant phase shift and confines the residual phase error to a small range.
-Furthermore, because the compensation angle is determined offline and involves no phase arithmetic, phase ambiguity is inherently avoided.
+Although this compensation relies on a statistical average and may not match the exact phase shift of every individual symbol, it effectively mitigates the dominant phase shift and confines the residual phase error to a small range.
 It is also worth noting that the AM-PM characteristics of a PA can be influenced by factors such as temperature variations and power supply fluctuations \cite{Zhao2025Broadhand}, which may cause deviations in the compensation angle even under identical operating conditions.
-Nevertheless, such deviations have limited impact at this stage, as only coarse phase compensation is required.
+Nevertheless, such deviations have a limited impact at this stage, as only coarse phase compensation is required.

-Inspired by Remark~\ref{remark2}, amplitude reconstruction coarsely recovers the amplitude of each block by exploiting the low-amplitude signals within each block and the amplitude constraint in \eqref{eq:aptbm_power}.
+Inspired by Remark~\ref{remark2}, amplitude reconstruction coarsely recovers the amplitude of each block by exploiting the less distorted low-amplitude signals alongside the power constraint in \eqref{eq:aptbm_power}.
 Following a similar approach to that in \cite{fanAmplitudephasetimeBlockModulation2023}, we reconstruct the amplitude of each block as follows.
 Firstly, the amplitude reconstruction coefficient $\xi_n$ is defined as